5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 GREENBRIER RIVER TRAIL

-The 77-mile-long trail is operated by the West Virginia State Parks and is a former C&O railroad grade now used for hiking, bicycling, ski-touring, horseback riding, and wheel-chair use.
-The trail passes through numerous small towns and traverses 35 bridges and 2 tunnels as it winds along the valley.
-Most of the trail is adjacent to the free-flowing Greenbrier River and is surrounded by peaks of the Allegheny Mountains.
+West Virginia State Parks operates the 77-mile-long trail, a former C&O railroad grade now used for hiking, bicycling, ski-touring, horseback riding, and wheelchair use.
+The trail passes through numerous small towns, traversing 35 bridges and two tunnels as it winds along the valley.
+Most of the trail is adjacent to the free-flowing Greenbrier River and surrounded by the Allegheny Mountains’ peaks.

 MEDICAL CARE (8.8 mi.)
 (14 minutes)